 This is when my process changed to what it is today.
 I started to revise as I wrote, something I hadn’t really done before.
 I’d start each day by reading the chapter I’d written the previous day and made whatever corrections and changes the story needed.
 This has vastly improved the quality of my writing, especially when I read aloud.
 I also started revising again after completing every ten chapters, just to make sure all the changes were consistent throughout the story.
 Pantsers will always have changes between drafts since the story leads us, so it’s super important to make sure everything you were supposed to change has been changed.

 So, draft three.
 I added an army of words and sent the manuscript to another editor, Cat Hellisen, who gave me so much constructive feedback that I squeed for days.
-The same problem reared its head again, though – under-writing.

 This brings me to now, again fleshing out scenes and showing stuff I glossed over before.
 However, the writing is much smoother this time, since the storyline has already been established and the plotholes have been plugged.
 The fourth draft is almost complete and is the strongest TPA has ever been (I’ll let you know if the editor lady agrees).